hmmlearn/hmmlearn/doc/source/tutorial.rst

 A similar trick applies to parameter estimation.
-If you want to fix some parameter at a specific value, remove the corresponding character from :attr:`~base._BaseHMM.params` and set the parameter value before training.
+If you want to fix some parameter at a specific value, remove the corresponding character from :attr:`~.BaseHMM.params` and set the parameter value before training.

 .. topic:: Examples: